Omer-l/Price-Comparison-Website/README.md

 # Price-Comparison-Website

-Comparing phone deals across different websites using Spring, Hibernate, Maven, and Node.js.
-- Developed a multi-threaded web scraper scraped 600 products from 5 stores in less than a minute using Spring, Hibernate, and Selenium.
+- Developed a multi-threaded web crawler that scraped 600 products from 5 stores in less than a minute using Spring, Hibernate, and Selenium.
 - Implemented second normal form for the database to make phones and products easier to maintain.
 - Utilised SQL joins and streamlined multiple queries to get data from two tables with a REST API.